phripley/long-haul/_posts/2023-12-04-getting-more-out-of-bmi-online-services.markdown

 </tbody>
 </table>

 That's a long list (I hope to do a future write up explaining them all), but from this you can see that <strong>you really need a desktop computer (or a decent tablet) to get work done on BMI Online services</strong>.
-The only thing that the mobile App has going for it is push notifications (you can get message via email anyway) and GPS for BMI Live, which is handy but in my experience the list of venues returned it out of date anyway.
+The only thing that the mobile App has going for it is push notifications (you can get messages via email anyway) and GPS for BMI Live, which is handy but in my experience the list of venues returned is out of date anyway.

-While it is technically possible to use the desktop site with a phone I have found the the user experience to be poor with lots of side to side scrolling and other glitches.
+While it is technically possible to use the desktop site with a phone I have found the the user experience to be poor with lots of side-to-side scrolling and other glitches.

 I hope BMI members will find this useful!
 If you have a comment please <a href="/contact/">let me know</a>.